softwaremill/sttp/docs/index.md

 // response.header(...): Option[String]
 println(response.header("Content-Length"))

-// response.body: by default read into an Either[String, String] to indicate failure or success println(response.body)
+// response.body: by default read into an Either[String, String]
+// to indicate failure or success println(response.body)
 ```

 For more examples, see the [usage examples](examples.md) section.
+To start using sttp client in your project, see the [quickstart](quickstart.md).
+Or, browse the documentation to find the topics that interest you the most!

 ## Other sttp projects